nvlznn/habit-tracker/README.md

 The site redeploys automatically: every push to `main` triggers the GitHub Actions workflow in `.github/workflows/deploy.yml`, which builds the Flutter web app and publishes it to GitHub Pages.

+> Note: this deployed link is the **demo**.
+Sign-in and purchases are mocked and
+> all data stays on the device/browser it was entered on — clearing site data
+> resets it.

+### Roadmap to production

+The current build is a demo.
+The intent is to ship Nokapp on the **App Store** as a paid product, so the next steps add the real account and payment pieces to the pipeline:

+- **Google Login** — replace the mock `LocalAuthRepository` with real Google Sign-In (Firebase Auth / `google_sign_in`) so each user has a real identity.
+- **App Store In-App Purchase** — replace the mock `LocalBillingRepository` with StoreKit purchases via `in_app_purchase`, so the Pro tier is a real, charged upgrade through Apple.
+(Google Play billing on Android can follow the same interface.)
+- **Real backend** — move friends and challenges off-device (e.g. Firebase /
+  Firestore) so a challenge actually syncs between two phones, behind the existing `SocialRepository`.
+- **iOS release build** — produce a signed iOS build and ship to TestFlight, then the App Store.
+(Needs Mac access — see the Prototype Report.)

+Because auth, billing, and social each sit behind a repository interface, these are swaps at the edges of the app, not rewrites of it.

 ---